OmphileMorwane/OMPMOR404_BCL2401_GroupE01_Omphile-Morwane_JSL03/README.md

 # In Summary

-The imperative programming emphasizes detailing explicit steps to achieve a goal.
+The imperative programming emphasizes detailing explicit steps to achieve a goal, while declarative programming focuses on the desired outcome in a more abstract manner.
+Each style has its trade-off, like clarity vs Verbosity.
+It important to consider these factors when choosing appropriate style for projects.